Ar-zz-duboy/Arduboy/README.md

-Arduboy Library · `1.1.1`
+Arduboy Library
 ===============

-Welcome to Arduboy!
-This is release `1.1.1` of the Arduboy Library.
+Welcome to [Arduboy](https://www.arduboy.com)!
+This `README` will provide an introduction to the Arduboy platform and the Arduboy Library.

+The Arduboy community can be found at http://community.arduboy.com/

-## About
+## About Arduboy

 Arduboy is an open-source hardware platform allowing gamers to easily make and share games using C/C++.
-The **Arduboy Library** is an open-source library that provides a programming interface for making games and applications that run on an Arduboy.
+The Arduboy Library is an open-source library that provides a programming interface for making games and applications that run on an Arduboy.
 The Arduboy Library supports both the **production** and **development** Arduboy units.

-### Contributing to the Arduboy Library
+### Contributing

-The Github url for this project is https://github.com/Arduboy/Arduboy.
+The Arduboy Library is on Github at https://github.com/Arduboy/Arduboy.

-Using `git` and Github, anyone can contribute to the Arduboy library.
-The source found using the Arduino _Library Manager_ can be found on the [`stable`](https://github.com/Arduboy/Arduboy/tree/stable) branch.
-For "bleeding-edge" work on the library, see the [`develop`](https://github.com/Arduboy/Arduboy/tree/develop) branch of the Arduboy repository.
+The Arduboy project is free and open-source, and is developed by the community using [`git`](https://git-scm.com/book/en/v2/Getting-Started-Git-Basics) and [Github](https//github.com).

 ## Using the Arduboy Library